izuua/giphy-app/README.md

 # My Little Pony Giphy App
-A cool app that displays MLP gifs from the giphy api!
+A cute app that displays MLP gifs from the giphy api!

 # Instructions
 - Click one of the pony buttons to receive gifs for that pony